ocasazza/ticket-analysis/README.md

-# Ticket Analytics
+# Ticket Analytics Splunk Setup

-This project provides tools for analyzing ticket data through both Splunk and JupyterLite.
-The setup includes proper time-based indexing using the "Created Time" field and automatic field name formatting.
+This project automatically imports ticket data from CSV files into a Splunk instance for analysis.
+The setup includes:
+- Automatic field name formatting to snake_case (converting "Field Name" to "field_name")
+- Configuration to use "created_time" as the timestamp field for events
+- A pre-configured dashboard for visualizing ticket data

 ## Prerequisites